hpfxd/woahmod-2/docs/index.md

 # Info
 WoahMod is a Minecraft modification.
-It has many features that such as spammer and mass message!
+It has many features such as spammer and mass message!
 # Features
 - /woahmod
 Main WoahMod command.
 Shows commands and version info.